MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

    Location
 :::image-end:::

-If you allow sharing of your precise location with a site, Microsoft Edge sends local network information to the Microsoft location service.
-This information includes your IP address and nearby Wi-Fi access points.
-The Microsoft location service uses this information to estimate your geolocation coordinates.
-The geolocation estimate is shared with the site with which you agreed to share your precise location.

 You can allow Microsoft Edge to provide the requesting site with a precise location on Windows 10 and Windows 11.
-Open **Settings** > **Privacy** > **Location** and turn on the **Allow access to location on this device** and **Allow apps to access your location** settings.
+Open **Start** > **Settings** > **Privacy** > **Location** and turn on the **Allow access to location on this device** and **Allow apps to access your location** settings.
+These settings enable the Windows location service.
+When enabled, Microsoft services may also estimate your imprecise location via the Windows location service to provide locally relevant browsing experiences.

-If you turn off the **Allow access to location on this device** and **Allow apps to access your location** settings, some sites can use information such as your IP address to determine your device's imprecise location.
+If you turn off the **Allow access to location on this device** and **Allow apps to access your location** settings, some sites may still estimate your location using other technologies (such as Bluetooth, WiFi, cellular modem, or IP address) with varying degrees of accuracy.
+With Windows location settings disabled, precise location experiences that you allow in Microsoft Edge may also be inaccurate.
 For more information about Windows location settings, navigate to [Windows location service and privacy](https://support.microsoft.com/help/4468240).

 Microsoft Edge doesn't store your geolocation coordinates.
-When making requests to the Microsoft location service, Microsoft Edge generates a new random ID for each request.
+When making requests to the Windows location service, Microsoft Edge generates a new random ID for each request.

 **InPrivate** browsing uses the precise location permission setting of the profile from which the **InPrivate** session was launched. **Guest** mode always asks you for permission before granting the site your precise location.